KimReachna/localnetwork/README.md

 ## Laboratory Work №1 - Getting to know Cisco Packet Tracer

 Purpose of the work: installing the Cisco Packet Tracer Network Configuration Modeling Tool and getting to know its interface.
+- Task:
+    1. Install Cisco Packet Tracer on your home device.
+    2. Build the simplest network in Cisco Packet Tracer, perform the simplest hardware configuration

 ## Laboratory Work №2 - Preliminary configuration of Cisco equipment